HL7/US-Core/input/includes/link-list.md

 <!-- IG Pages (Including IG Artifacts -->
 {% include page-link-list.md %}
 [$docref operation]: OperationDefinition-docref.html
-[$expand]: {{ site.data.fhir.path }}valueset-operation-expand.html "An operation used to create a simple collection of codes suitable for use for data entry or validation"
+[$expand]: {{site.data.fhir.path}}valueset-operation-expand.html "An operation used to create a simple collection of codes suitable for use for data entry or validation"
 [$expand]: {{site.data.fhir.path}}valueset-operation-expand.html "An operation used to create a simple collection of codes suitable for use for data entry or validation"
 [(how to search by date)]: {{site.data.fhir.path}}search.html#date
 [(how to search by reference)]: {{site.data.fhir.path}}search.html#reference